HISTORY OF THE FIRST ONE HUNDRED AND FIFTY YEARS OF THE BAPTIST CHURCH BOVEY TRACEY

 Other records used to build knowledge of the history of the Baptist Church are the Land Tax Assessment 1780, Bovey Tracey Tithe Map and Apportionment 1841, deeds held at Devon record Office, and newspaper reports from 1828.

-From these records it would seem that the Baptist community was firmly in place in Bovey Tracey from at least the middle of the 1700s, if not earlier.
+From these records it would seem that the Baptist community was firmly in place in Bovey Tracey from at least the middle of the 1700s, and we know the meeting house was established by at least 1710.
 The congregation included people from Ilsington, Lustleigh, Liverton, Chudleigh, Moreton[hampstead] and even Stoke[in-teignhead] and [St] Mary Church.
 Analysis of the baptisms from 1790- 1870 shows that the church had seventy five baptised members by the 1790s, the numbers reduced for the next 30 years and then increased again to their highest number in the 1840s coinciding with the arrival of a new minister.
 After that they reduced until the 1860s when numbers showed a slight increase.
 Records are not available for later dates.
 Births registered by the minister remained steady throughout that time amounting to approximately ten per year, but as these young children would not have been baptised, unlike the Anglican church, the numbers of baptised members of the congregation did not increase accordingly.

 Table 1.
 Incidence of Baptisms at the Baptist Church Bovey Tracey by each 10 years from 1790-1870.